tetianafesenko/Capstone-Project---VI-Final-Project/README.md

 The .ipynb file of your code
 The Consent Form: Vector retains Capstones as evidence of learning for our sponsors, partners, and government funders and as such, a consent form must be signed.

-The Evaluation Rubric is available in the Capstone Project Outline

  - Due Date
 Upload your project through the assignments section of Brightspace by Friday, May 5 @ 11:59pm.